Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 It’s important to note the difference between custodial care and skilled nursing care.
 Skilled nursing care is medically necessary treatment carried out by or under the supervision of a skilled or licensed medical professional.
 Physical therapy, for instance, is a type of skilled nursing care.
 Custodial care, in contrast, is focused on daily household activities like bathing or dressing.

 Medicare Part A covers stays in skilled nursing facilities and hospitals, as well as any custodial care you receive on an inpatient basis.
-It does not cover nursing homes, adult day care, or similar services.
+This means that certain types of custodial care is normally covered under Medicare Part A while you are in the hospital.
+It does not, however, cover nursing homes, adult day care, or similar services.

 Medicare Part A also covers hospice care.
 Hospice care does include custodial services, but only as part of palliative care.